Four Seasons: Variations in American Vitalist Film Comedy

 Quite obviously, the final dialog of My Fair Lady brings us back to the opening dialog in Henry’s home on Wimpole Street; (everything before Wimpole Street can be considered a long exposition of how the true action came to be.)
 We are starting over with the pieces back to where they were before the game began.

 And so the final tableau entails many restarts or at least suggestions of restarts.
 Henry begins again asserting solid social supremacy.
-Eliza begins again seeming to be the suppliant, desiring to ascend from guttersnipe to respectable.
+Eliza begins again seeming to be the suppliant, desiring to ascend from guttersnipe to respectability.
 Less obviously, Eliza reinvades Henry’s library and thus threatens his entire lifestyle.
 He has chosen to be a “confirmed old bachelor” who likes to “live his life free from strife” in a library “silent as an undiscovered tomb,” to be “a pensive man.”
-He sees himself as a “very gentle man,” a “man who never could, ever would. . . .”
+He thinks of himself as a “very gentle man,” a “man who never could, ever would. . ..”

 Yet, what we have seen in the film is that Eliza has put an end to all that because she months ago entered his library and issued him a challenge which finally he could not refuse.
 And now she reenters the library, reenters Henry’s life, reissues a challenge which only a dolt would think that Henry has any ability to refuse.
 After all, he’s “grown accustomed to her face,” so accustomed that “she almost makes the day begin.”